aarondwi/aarondwi.github.io/CCLandscape.md

 4. Most real world problem have clear, easy perf target (human speed) + easily shardable per user, low contention, with high contention only on specific combined metric (total likes, etc).
 Even percolator easily reach 2million/s.
 For those cant, usually very specific only (time series, HFT, etc)
 5. Focus more on higher contention, by somehow rescheduling/reordering to remove contention (but for real contention, still sequential, so not really an improvement)
 6. 2PC for multi partition, only scalable per partition
-7. Most academics employ non-snapshot algo, has bad perf for long running read tx
+7. Employ non-snapshot algo, has bad perf for long running read transactions, which are majority of workloads
-8. For non single-global tso/equiv, meaning need very careful engineering to not allow partial read
+8. For non single-global tso/equivalent, meaning need very careful engineering to not allow partial read
 9. All their benchmarks dont include disk-write/sync and repl, only in memory.
 Looks really fast, but assuming failure are not correlated
 10. Do not take account how to handle index update, except by also going to serializable check.
 This means updating data and index should be in lockstep too
 11. Very wasteful on abort